danielbrendel/hortusfox-web/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security vulnerability to daniel@danielbrendel.com confidently.
+Please report any security vulnerability via private vulnerability reporting on GitHub, or via e-mail to daniel@danielbrendel.com confidently.
 Security vulnerabilities will be addressed as soon as possible in order to provide a fix.